duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 and you should be able to move it with the joystick.

-If you would like to move your robot using your laptop, you can run
+If you would like to move your robot using your laptop, first also run the line above - it will start the service on the duckiebot that will listen to commands from the joystick emulator.
+To start the emulator, you can then run

     $ dts duckiebot keyboard_control ![DUCKIEBOT_NAME]